Bryan Adams: Musical style

 Adams has played various styles of rock, from hard rock and arena rock to pop rock and soft rock.
 His early songs were about kids and about the lives of young people, and he is known for his romantic ballads.

 During the first few years of his career, Adams fronted Canadian glam rock band Sweeney Todd; the band played hard rock as well as glam rock.

 Adams' first single, "Let Me Take You Dancing", was a disco song.
 The melody, a piano riff inspired by Robbie King, was composed by Jim Vallance on his parents' piano during the Christmas holidays in 1977; Adams helped turn the riff into a song.

 In 1982, Vallance and Adams received a call from producer Michael James Jackson to contribute some songs for the next Kiss album.
 Although Vallance and Adams were not fans of heavy metal, it was a golden opportunity for exposure for their songs by a world-class rock group.
 In collaboration with Gene Simmons, the track "War Machine" and a rewrite "Rock 'n Roll Hell" were recorded by Kiss for the album Creatures of the Night.

 Adams' first solo albums, Bryan Adams and You Want It You Got It, two clear-cut rock and hard rock albums, included the styles for which Adams would become famous.
 In 1983, with the release of Cuts Like a Knife, Reckless and Into the Fire, Adams' music was characterised as hard rock with melodic overtones and powerful ballads (known as power ballads).

 In the 1990s, with the release of Waking Up the Neighbours in 1991, produced by Robert John "Mutt" Lange, Adams left the hard rock sound and released an album closer to classic rock and roll, taking inspiration from the sounds of bands like Def Leppard and Foreigner.
 In 1996, with his album 18 til I Die, Adams adopted a pop rock sound more in line with the style of the time.
 Many ballads were included, although it also contained some rock songs such as "18 til I Die" and "The Only Thing That Looks Good on Me Is You".

 In the album Room Service (2000), Adams again opted for a rock-orientated sound.
 In 2008, with 11, Adams utilised a softer sound and included songs from the soft rock, pop rock and melodic rock genres.
-In 2019, with Shine a Light, he combined rock with pop rock and R&B.
+In 2019, with Shine a Light, he combined rock with pop rock and R&B. Adams has also incorporated a Rockabilly sound into some of his songs.
+The tracks "You Belong To Me" and "I've Been Looking For You" are examples of his forays into rockabilly.